MohamedGalal-2/Algorithms/README.md

 ### Getting Started
 To get started with this repository, follow these steps:

-1. Install C runtime environment installed on your system such as GCC (GNU Compiler Collection) or Microsoft Visual C++, or any other C development environment based on your operating system.
+1. Install C runtime environment on your system such as GCC (GNU Compiler Collection) or Microsoft Visual C++, or any other C development environment based on your operating system.

 2. Clone the repository using the following command: